-It’s hardly news that Las Vegas is a culinary destination.
-On the four-mile Strip there are so many Michelin-starred chefs and bold-face names that you can hardly waddle out of one astounding meal before wandering past the potential site of the next one and the one after that.
-But today, the best restaurants in Las Vegas aren’t limited to the casinos.
+One of the top things that comes to mind when planning a Vegas getaway is the dreamy list of eateries to experience.
+After all, the best restaurants in Las Vegas include a ton of culinary sensations ranging from Michelin-starred chefs to budget bites to bountiful buffets.
+While you’ll find an incredible selection of dining right inside your favorite casinos, it’s worth venturing off-Strip to sample local favorites.
 Increasingly, chefs who’ve trained and worked on the Strip are taking their talents to the neighborhoods, striking out with fresh, exciting (and slightly less expensive) restaurants that now rank among the city’s favorites.
+Plus, there’s long-standing traditions that have stuck around for good reason.
 Whether you want Tokyo-style sushi, homemade pasta, truly exceptional steak or category-obliterating Spanish-Japanese cuisine, Las Vegas is ready provide.
 Dig in!

 Eaten something you love on this list?
 Share it under the hashtag #TimeOutEatList to show your appreciation.